How to Protect Yourself: Yellow Pages Invoice ScamSource: Florida Attorney General's Office

-Small businesses all over the country are receiving solicitations that appear to be invoices from the local Yellow Page Directory.
-The invoices are usually being sent by out-of-state companies that publish a directory with a limited number of businesses and limited availability.
-Many directories do not get published.
+Small businesses all over the nation are receiving solicitations that appear to be invoices from the local Yellow Page Directory.
+The invoices are usually sent by out-of-state companies that publish a directory that contains a limited number of businesses and has limited availability to consumers.
+Many directories do not get published at all.
 Before you pay an invoice for a Yellow Page Directory advertisement, familiarize yourself with the following:

 Why are the invoices confusing?

 Most invoices contain the popular “walking fingers” logo and the name “Yellow Pages.”
-They will often include the consumer’s phone number, an account representative’s name, and a request to fix any incorrect information.
+They will often include the consumer’s phone number, an account representative’s name and a request to fix any incorrect information.
 This is a deceptive technique used to trick the consumer into thinking there is an established relationship.
 “THIS IS NOT A BILL” may appear on the invoice, but returning it may commit the consumer to a future bill.
-Read the invoice carefully, including the terms and conditions.
+Read the invoice carefully, including the terms and conditions and fine print.